nbabtsov/blender_renders/README.md

-# blender renders from high school 2013-2017
+# blender renders
+mostly from high school 2013-2017, some from 2019